CRI-iAtlas/iatlas-notebooks/README.rst

 **The Cancer Research Institute (CRI) iAtlas** is an interactive web platform and set of analytic tools for studying interactions between tumors and the immune microenvironment.
 These tools allow researchers to explore associations between a variety of characterizations of immune response and genomic and clinical phenotypes.

-In this repository, you'll find a collection of notebooks that you can run to carry out functionality made available by the iAtlas platform, as well as run and modify to carry out additional functions, such as  enabling the integration of *your* data with what's already in iAtlas.
-Additionally, you're able to easily visualize the results using our library of plotting functions.
-You will also find a set of notebooks that illustrate machine learning for possible determinants of molecular response to immune checkpoint inhibition (ICI) therapy, that carry out iAtlas functions using iAtlas's API and database.
+In this repository, you'll find a collection of notebooks that you can run to carry out functionality made available by the iAtlas platform, as well as how carry out additional functions, such as  enabling the integration of *your* data with what's already in iAtlas.
+Additionally, you're able to easily visualize the results using the iAtlas library of plotting functions.
+You will also find a set of notebooks that illustrate machine learning for possible determinants of molecular response to immune checkpoint inhibition (ICI) therapy, which carry out iAtlas functions using iAtlas's API and database.

 Please see `our landing page`_ for more information.
 If you'd like to contribute please open an issue or create a pull request.